redriverpress/CationicStarter/README.md

 # Cationic

 A better Ionic starter app for a more *positive* development experience.
-The Cationic starter app supports SCSS/SASS, CoffeeScript, and Jasmine.
+The Cationic starter app supports SCSS/SASS, and Jasmine.

 ### Requirements